Critical thinking training: from basics to reliable strategies you can use

 - dig into your memory to recognize a sound

-- determine the appropriateness of a behaviour in a social setting
+- determine how appropriate a behaviour is when in a social setting

 - park into a tight parking space